zamp/vid2vid/README.md

 Save it to the workflows directory.

-Change config to point to it.
+Change render_pass_default.py to point to it OR change the config.py render pass generators to also have workflow="your work flow path" as a parameter.

-It will try to find the sampler and positive/negative input fields automatically.
+The script will try to find the sampler and positive/negative input fields automatically.
 But in case it can't find them you can change them in comfyui.py

 To automatically find positive and negative prompt fields save them with "positive_prompt" and "negative_prompt" in the text field.